vhawk19/Py_Primer/Classes/Class_Variables.md

 Type: book
 ```

 Notice how the type for both are the same?
-Well thats how a class variable
+Well that's how a class variable
 is.
-Its the same for all instances of the class.
+It's the same for all instances of the class.

 ### Altering a Class Variable